PedroCristo/README-TEST/README.md

 ![Contact Page](./assets/images/readme/features/tasty_blog_contact_page.jpg)<br><br>

 * The Contact Page allows users to have access to the Tasty blog contact details.
-Users can also send an email to info@tastyblog.com by using the contact form available on this page.
+Users can also send an email to info@tastyblog by using the contact form available on this page.

 ### Categories Page